BestHackathon/AiDojoBE/README.md

 # AiDojo

-AiDojo is a platform designed to assist students in learning subjects more efficiently using AI-driven techniques such as flashcard learning and lecture summarization.
+AiDojo is a platform designed to assist students in learning subjects more efficiently using AI-driven techniques such as flashcard learning, quizzes and lecture summarization.

 ![AiDojo Logo](https://drive.usercontent.google.com/download?id=1dhGo1idPEsEA61tbXme9itFhm8eCFnrD&export=view&authuser=0)

 ## Features

-- **Flashcard Learning**: AiDojo offers a flashcard learning system where students can create flashcards for different subjects and topics.
+- **Flashcard Learning**: AiDojo integrates a flashcard learning method into every subject, using AI algorithms generated from validated learning materials provided by professors.
-- **Lecture Summarization**: The platform uses AI algorithms to summarize lectures and educational materials, providing students with concise summaries.
+- **Lecture Summarization**: The platform uses AI algorithms to summarize lectures and educational materials, providing students with concise summaries .
-- **Subject Customization**: Users can customize their learning experience by selecting specific subjects and topics they want to focus on.
 - **Progress Tracking**: AiDojo tracks students' progress and provides insights into their learning habits and areas that need improvement.
 - **Interactive Quizzes**: Engage in interactive quizzes generated based on the user's learning materials to reinforce learning.
-- **Collaborative Learning**: Users can collaborate with peers, share flashcards, and study together.
+- **Recommendation System**: Enabling the finding of reliable literature for deepening the knowledge acquired through automated learning techniques.

 ## Installation